GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 into Emacs [org-mode](https://orgmode.org/).
 But most of the tools you can find out there allow a little control over the process - usually, it is only possible to put just plain text into some hard-coded org file.
-Below we develop an [UbiquityWE](https://gchristensen.github.io/ubiquitywe/) command which allows to capture org-formatted text under any [headline](https://orgmode.org/manual/Headlines.html) in one of the several user-specified org files.
-If you are interested only in Ubiquity or only in Org (or only in Windows), you may still skim through the code to find out how things work.
+Below we develop an [iShell Extension](https://gchristensen.github.io/ishell/) command which allows to capture org-formatted text under any [headline](https://orgmode.org/manual/Headlines.html) in one of the several user-specified org files.
+If you are interested only in iShell or only in Org (or only in Windows), you may still skim through the code to find out how things work.

-<video src="/posts/videos/ubiquity-demo.webm" width="100%" type="video/webm" controls></video>
+<video src="/posts/videos/ishell-demo.webm" width="100%" type="video/webm" controls></video>

-### Creating Ubiquity command
+### Creating an iShell command

-In the following command, we refer to two fictional org files: `~/org/foo.org` and `~/org/bar.org` (relative to the user home directory) available through the `foo` and `bar` shortcuts from Ubiquity.
-There are also three fictional headlines: "Items", "Things" and "Widgets" provided for Ubiquity autocompletion.
-The noun-type `noun_open_headlines` also allows to enter an arbitrary headline name.
-Although, in theory, it is [possible](http://kitchingroup.cheme.cmu.edu/blog/2017/01/03/Find-stuff-in-org-mode-anywhere/) to automatically maintain an index of all org-files and headlines and [obtain](https://github.com/eschulte/emacs-web-server) it in Ubiquity, this is a work for real aficionados.
+In the following command, we refer to two fictional org files: `~/org/foo.org` and `~/org/bar.org` (relative to the user home directory) available through the `foo` and `bar` shortcuts from iShell.
+There are also three fictional headlines: "Items", "Things" and "Widgets" provided for iShell autocompletion.
+The noun-type `noun_org_headline` also allows to enter an arbitrary headline name.
+Although, in theory, it is [possible](http://kitchingroup.cheme.cmu.edu/blog/2017/01/03/Find-stuff-in-org-mode-anywhere/) to automatically maintain an index of all org-files and headlines and [obtain](https://github.com/eschulte/emacs-web-server) it in iShell, this is a work for real aficionados.

-We also need `getArgumentText` helper function to go around two Ubiquity parser quirks:
+We also need `getArgumentText` helper function to go around two iShell parser quirks:
 - It substitutes empty arbitrary-text argument values for selection.
 - It requires to specify special `this` keyword if there are a selection and argument values that contain spaces.

-Thanks to `getArgumentText` it is possible capturing text or link (when there is no selection) under any custom headline using `this` keyword.
+Thanks to `getArgumentText` it is possible to capture selected text or link (when there is no selection) under any custom headline using `this` keyword.
 The process is shown in the video above.